phuc-hyphen/Mastermind_phuc/README.md

 # Mastermind_phuc
-a game project created while i was at school named Mastermind
+A game project created with my friend Thomas MARIE while i was at school named Mastermind

 a game of guessing colors